Wendy Risch

 What values are most important to you in your work and personal life?

-The values most important to me are integrity - doing what you say you're gonna do, when you say you're gonna do it.
+The values most important to me are integrity - doing what you say you're going do, when you say you're going do it.
 Authenticity is huge for me - just be yourself.
 And being a servant leader - getting joy out of seeing others succeed makes me happy.
 I'm an authentic person who will let people know transparently what I'm thinking.
-Sometimes it's hard to hear, but if people need to hear it, I'm gonna let them know.
+Sometimes it's hard to hear, but if people need to hear it, I'm going let them know.
 And being empathetic to the person across from me is essential in everything I do.

 Locations